- Campus Recreation

 Our CliftonStrengths programming encourages students to reach their full potential through helping them identify, understand, and apply their Strengths.
 CliftonStrengths stems from a growth mindset, encouraging students to develop their strengths rather than focusing on their weaknesses.
 Gallup's CliftonStrengths Assessment is a 45-minute web-based assessment that measures natural patterns of thinking, feeling and behaving, which indicate an individual's Top Five talents out of a list of 34.
 This assessment provides the knowledge and vocabulary to describe an individual's strengths and the areas in which they excel.
 Our role is to help students further understand their top five strengths and how they can play out in their day-to-day life.
 Through this exploration, we can be intentional in investing in our strengths and using this knowledge to better ourselves and the world.
 For more information, reach out to studentactivities@temple.edu.

-Temple University Ambler Student Government Association (ASGA) is an active student government association that oversees student concerns, policies, interests and activities.
-The officers of ASGA serve as a liaison between students at Ambler and the administration.
-Elections are held in the spring for various offices, giving students the opportunity to participate in election campaigns and promotions.
-For more information about ASGA, visit the Student Activities Office in Bright Hall Lounge, visit https://ambler.temple.edu/campus-resources/student-life or call 267-468-8429.
+Temple Ambler Student Life Board (ASLB) is an active student association that oversees student concerns, policies, interests, and activities.
+The officers serve as liaisons between students at Temple Ambler and the campus administration.
+Elections are held each year for various board positions, allowing students to participate in election campaigns and promotions.

 Student Center Operations and Conferences